Isabella of England, Holy Roman Empress, Queen of Sicily

 Isabella had four siblings:

 Around 1225, Isabella’s brother King Henry III held negotiations for two possible marriages for Isabella, with Heinrich who was the eldest son of Friedrich II, Holy Roman Emperor, and with King Louis IX of France.
 However, both marriage projects failed.
-By 1228, Friedrich II, Holy Roman Emperor, King of Sicily had been widowed twice.
+By 1228, Friedrich II, Holy Roman Emperor, and King of Sicily had been widowed twice.
 In 1234, Friedrich met with Pope Gregory IX who suggested that he marry Isabella.
 Pope Gregory IX hoped such an alliance would promote a new English-German Crusade.
 Friedrich wished for more legitimate sons and also saw the marriage as a step towards promoting peace in Europe.

 In November 1234, Friedrich sent a delegation to England to negotiate a marriage contract.
-Friedrich agreed to give Isabella land in Sicily and Italy in return for a dowry of 30,000 silver marks.
+Friedrich agreed to give Isabella land in Sicily and Italy, in return for a dowry of 30,000 silver marks.
 Count Heinrich II of Virneburg, Archbishop of Cologne and Henri I, Duke of Brabant arrived in London at Easter 1325 to escort Isabella to her groom.
 William Briwere, Bishop of Exeter headed up the English contingent escorting Isabella.
-On May 11, 1235, Isabella tearfully said goodbye to her brother King Henry III and embarked for Antwerp where she arrived four days later.
+On May 11, 1235, Isabella tearfully said goodbye to her brother King Henry III, and embarked for Antwerp where she arrived four days later.
 Isabella was met at Antwerp by numerous armed nobles who escorted her to Cologne, fearful of an abduction of the bride by order of King Louis IX of France.
 Isabella spent about six weeks in Cologne.

 After four days of wedding festivities, Isabella and Friedrich left for their honeymoon at the Imperial Palace in Haguenau, Alsace (now in France).
 It was at this point that Isabella had to say her farewells to the English contingent.
 Only two of her ladies were allowed to remain, her nurse Margaret Bisset and her servant Katherine.
 Isabella rarely appeared in public and had no political influence.
 She lived in seclusion mostly at the castle in Noventa Padovana, near Venice and Padua in present-day Italy.